dvsa/dvsa-docker-images/README.md

 ###FAQ:
 - How do I build another image in this repo ?
-    Create a folder under build foder and name it with your repo name, place you place the dockerfile and other artifiacts required for building the image update the build.json file as follows :
+    Create a folder under build folder and name it with your repo name, place the dockerfile and other artifiacts required for building the image update the build.json file as follows :
     ```
     [